Community Oriented Policing Unit

 this rewarding program.

 The Police Department offers two sessions of the Citizens Police Academy per year.
 The following sessions will be offered in 2014: March 11th – May 20th & September 16th – November 25th.
 The classes are held once a week on Tuesday from 6:00 p.m. to 8:00 p.m.
 Classes are free of charge, but involve a commitment to attend a eleven week session.
+Students that participate in the range class will be required to purchase a certain type of ammunition for the range weapon.
 Most of the classes are held at the Henry County Police Department Training Room.

 Potential candidates for the Citizen Police Academy must